ksoze84/usefun/README.md

 ```

 KeyPoints:
-* Work with functions that return a Fun collection.
+* Work with a "Fun" collection of actions functions.
 * This collection can be stored and shared between components.
-* Inside the Fun.set collection, update a state variable just by assigning it.
+* Update a state variable just by assigning it.
 * Heavy functions are not instantiated in every render.
 Minimize overhead by avoiding useCallback, useReducer, useMemo, and dependency arrays.
 * Minimal and simple code.
 Small footprint and low impact in React's cycles. ( ~ 1kB mini / ~ 500B gzip ).